Do you know your Phase Ripple from your Phase level?

 4. Our recommendation on Meadowlark Optics

-Highest Phase Stability Commercially Available Our backplanes are custom designed to allow high refresh rates (up to 6 kHz), and direct analogue drive schemes.
+Highest Phase Stability Commercially Available Our backplanes are custom designed to allow high refresh rates up to (1.4 kHz), and direct analogue drive schemes.
 Refreshing the voltage at the pixel at rates far surpassing the response time of the liquid crystal ensures high temporal phase stability.
 Further, use of direct analogue drive schemes, as opposed to digital dithering, reduces optical flicker as low as 0.1% (0.001 π radians).

 Low Inter-pixel Cross Talk Our backplanes are custom designed to offer high voltage at the pixel (5 – 10 V).
 Further, our SLMs are built with Meadowlark Optics proprietary liquid crystal which minimizes the required thickness of the LC layer in the SLM.
-By maximizing the ratio of pixel pitch to LC thickness we are able to offer SLMs with minimal inter-pixel effects.
+By maximising the ratio of pixel pitch to LC thickness we are able to offer SLMs with minimal inter-pixel effects.

 Analogue is Better All Meadowlark SLMs have been designed for phase modulation.
 Unlike many display LCoS backplanes which require a pulse width modulation (PWM) scheme, Meadowlark backplanes utilize analogue voltages at each pixel.
 This results in a very stable phase response over time.